hxyokokok/cv/index.md

 <img class="profile-picture" src="me.jpg">

 I am currently an Associate Professor in the School of Software Engineering, Sun Yat-sen University.
-Previously, I was a Research Fellow working at Nanyang Technological University.
-Before that, I was a Postdoctoral Researcher in the School of Computer Science and Engineering, Sun Yat-sen University.
-In June 2019, I obtained my Ph.D. degree in Computer Science and Technology from Sun Yat-sen University.
+Previously, I was a Postdoctoral Researcher working at Nanyang Technological University and Sun Yat-sen University.
+I obtained my Ph.D. degree in Computer Science and Technology from Sun Yat-sen University in June 2019.

-hxyokokok@foxmail.com, hexy_gz@outlook.com

 ## Research interests